The Secure Enclave of the Soul — Closing Note

 Call it Krishna.

-And yet, even this language of keys and architectures has a final limit.
+And yet, even the language of keys, enclaves, authentication, and confidential computing has a limit.

-For in the ecstatic moment of God-union, the metaphor itself begins to fall silent.
+But at the summit of spiritual realization, even this metaphor begins to fall silent.

-What seemed like the private key of the soul is Atman.
+What seemed like the private key is Atman.

-What seemed like the supreme and all-pervading disclosure is Paramatman.
+What seemed like the all-pervading ground in which every key is held is Paramatman.

-But at the summit of realization, even this distinction does not finally remain.
+And at the deepest point of realization, even this distinction does not remain in the ordinary way.

 The Gita gives voice to this mystery: